kubermatic/docs/content/installation/install_kubermatic/_manual.en.md

 base64 kubeconfig | tr -d '\n'
 ```

-#### Kubermatic & 3rd-Party Authentication
+#### Kubermatic & System Services Authentication

-Access to Kibana, Grafana and all other 3rd-party services included with Kubermatic is secured by running them behind
+Access to Kibana, Grafana and all other system services included with Kubermatic is secured by running them behind
 [Keycloak-Gatekeeper](https://github.com/keycloak/keycloak-gatekeeper) and using [Dex](https://github.com/dexidp/dex)
 as the authentication provider.
 Dex can then be configured to use external authentication sources like GitHub's or
 Google's OAuth endpoint, LDAP or OpenID Connect.
 Kubermatic itself makes use of Dex as well, but since it supports OAuth